 They are likely fraudulent attempts to steal your Social Security number or other personal information.
 Think twice or three times before giving out credit card or other financial information online.

-Once a criminal gets access to your Social Security number, he or she has everything necessary to file a tax return in your name.
+Once a criminal gets access to your Social Security number, they have everything necessary to file a tax return in your name.
 The purpose of a fraudulent tax return is, obviously, not to pay your back taxes, but to pocket your refund.
 This scam occurs early in the tax season, well before most taxpayers file.
 Take every possible precaution to keep your SSN secret, and if possible, file your taxes early.

 You may have heard that wealthy business people keep financial accounts offshore, so if you get a call or email about moving money overseas, you might be tempted.
 However, this may be another of the top tax scams, trying to lure you into hiding money in offshore accounts or foreign trusts.
-If you become a victim of this scam, the money is likely to stay hidden from you as well, and the IRS may prosecute you.
+If the scammer succeeds, the money is likely to stay hidden from you as well, and the IRS may prosecute you.

 Watch out for scammers who promise to file a return for you and get you a much larger tax refund than you're entitled to.
-According to the IRS, these con men seek victims by using advertisements, flyers or even false storefronts.
-If someone tells you to sign a blank tax return or estimates your taxes off the top of his head, it's best to be skeptical.
+According to the IRS, these con artists use advertisements, flyers or even false storefronts to lure taxpayers in.
+If someone tells you to sign a blank tax return or estimates your taxes off the top of their head, it's best to be skeptical.

 Some scammers peddle phony tax schemes.
 Invest your money in certain shelters, they claim, and you'll avoid paying taxes.
 However, these complex tax-avoidance schemes are often illegal, and the IRS prosecutes scammers who create and sell them, along with taxpayers who participate.
 If you are uncertain if a complicated tax product is legitimate, seek an independent opinion before getting involved.